Matching Bonus in MLM: How It Works, Benefits, and Implementation

 Step 4: Enforce Payout Caps Using MLM Commission Software

-Next, you should enforce caps across all levels of the downline network to protect your company’s payout budget.
-Once the caps are set, the MLM commissions software enforces them automatically every cycle.
-This means any matching bonus that exceeds the defined limit is stopped at that threshold without manual intervention.
+Enforce caps across all levels of the downline network to protect your payout budget.
+Once set, your MLM commission software stops any matching bonus that exceeds the defined limit automatically without manual intervention.
+This prevents unexpected payout spikes as your network scales.

 Step 5: Distribute the Payout